- September 21, 2021

 The struggle with the sandwich generation is that you might be helping financially on both ends of the spectrum; your children and your parents and that can be stressful.
 It helps to have a financial advisor who can balance the income versus the outgo and offer solutions and tools for a change of perspective and a better management system.

-It’s important to know when to intervene with aging parents.
+It’s important to know when to intervene with aging parents, and unforuntately this can be quite awkward for younger adults.
 If you notice a lot of money going out or they are donating to this or that at the drop of a hat, it may be time to start asking some poignant questions.
 Are you looking for warning signs?
 Are creditors leaving voicemails?
 Can you take a look at their mail to see if there’s anything of concern?
 Do your parents know how much cash they have on hand?
 Are there unpaid bills?
 Have they made any out-of-character purchases?
 Are they spending frivolously?

 Just like stubborn parents, dealing with finances can be tricky and awkward as well so it helps to put them in the driver’s seat.
 Ask how they dealt with their aging parents at your age.
 Ask about financial provision when you were younger.
 Confirm and validate their independence yet your concern.
 Talk about the possibility of a power of attorney for property and finances sake.